Kirk Powers

 Kirk Powers is an American bassist.
 In 1976, he joined American Tears, one of the first keyboard-oriented Heavy Ivory bands.
-He also made pre-production demos and masters with Touch.
-He found work in the 1980s touring with various artists including Debbie Gibson's band 1986 through 1990 Out Of The Blue and Electric Youth tours.
-In July 2010 he started touring with the classic southern rock band Point Blank for an international tour.
+He also played a key role in creating pre-production demos and masters with Touch.

+Powers continued his professional career in the 1980s, touring and recording with other artists including Debbie Gibson on her Out of the Blue and Electric Youth world tours, earning multiple platinum and gold records along the way.

+In July 2010 Kirk received a call to tour with the classic southern rock band Point Blank for an international tour.

+Again in 2022 - 2025 ,Kirk continues touring with pop-princess Debbie Gibson on her EY35 "Electric Youth 35 Anniversary" tours.

-Powers works with Alleva Coppolo Basses on his updated (KBP-4 and KBP-5) signature model custom basses and designing his own Musical Instrument Preamplifier.
+Powers works with Alleva Coppolo Basses on his updated (KBP-4 and KBP-5) signature model custom basses and designs his own Musical Instrument Preamplifiers.

+1976-2025 - Current: Sessions, TV, jingles, theater, churches.

 1987–1990: Touring bass player for pop star singer, actress Debbie Gibson.
 Out Of The Blue and Electric Youth World tours.

-1970s-current: Sessions, TV, jingles, theater.

 2017: Powers began to work with Texas musician and songwriter Casey James – formerly of American Idol.

-2018: A guest of Debbie Gibson on her Ladies of the 80s tour.
+2018: Special guest of Debbie Gibson on her Ladies of the 80s tour.

 2019: Working with Grammy artists on a new Indie Film out of Austin, Texas.